ssbgp/simulator/README.md

 ## Topology File

-The topology file is a text file with a pre-defined format.
+The topology file is a text file with a predefined format.
 The format is very simple.
 Each line includes a single key and multiple values associated with that key.
-Keys are separated from values with an eauls sign `=` and values are separated between each other with a straight line `|`.
+Keys are separated from values with an equals sign `=` and values are separated between each other with a straight line `|`.

 There are only two possible keys: `node` and `link`.
 The former describes a node, and the latter a link.
 Nodes have 3 values,